In addition to the usual collection of wrenches, jacks, jackstands etc...

 Position the new leaf pack in place on the axle, sliding axle pin into leaf pack center hole.
 Drill out the bump stop to accept the longer leaf pack center bolt.
 Take care not to let that heavy leaf spring squash/pinch the delicate ABS signal wire. (no photo)

 Now, get ready to put that front leaf bolt in place.
 But wait!
 The leaf mount hole DOES NOT line up with frame mount point.
 You can just push it into place with your hands, right?
+EDIT: Yes you can - if you've not put the axle pin in place yet.

 Maybe YOU can.
 Didn't work for me.
 I set up the factory jack for extra leverage, and jacked down on the spring while jacking UP on the wheel hub to squeeeze out the spring and force the mounting hole forwards into position: